Michael Taussig: Shamanism, Colonialism, and the Wild Man (1987)

 Taussig's seminal work, Shamanism, Colonialism and the Wild Man: A Study in Terror and Healing, examines colonialism as it was carried out in South America.
 He uses firsthand accounts and his own ethnographic work.

-The author begins by studying the rubber trade in the Putumayo river area of Colombia of the late 19th and early 20th century.
-The British violently pressured the indigenous population, who still lived under an economy based upon gift exchange, to extract rubber from the rubber trees of the area.
-The barons' reactions to indigenous resistance was to carry out violence against the local population, which Taussig documents through providing firsthand accounts from the time.
+Taussig begins by studying the rubber trade in the Putumayo river area of Colombia of the late 19th and early 20th century.
+The Europeans violently pressured the Indigenous population, who still lived under an economy based upon gift exchange, to extract rubber from the rubber trees of the area.
+The barons' reactions to Indigenous resistance was to carry out violence against the local population, which Taussig documents through firsthand accounts from the time and studies of Roger Casement's investigations.

-In his section on healing, Taussig relates his ethnographic work with José García, an Indian shaman of the Putumayo, during the 1970s.
-He describes how the shaman harnessed the "mystery" and "wildness" projected onto him by the West in his practice as a shaman.
+In the second section, on healing, Taussig relates his ethnographic work with José García, an Indigenous shaman of the Putumayo, during the 1970s.
+He describes how García harnessed the mysterious and "wild" image projected onto him by the West in his practice as a shaman.

 The Nervous System (1992)

-Published in 1992, The Nervous System comprises nine essays.
-Michael Taussig sets out on a journey to explore and describe various forces that shape and mould our present society.
-He tries to explore the process through which we commodify the state and in that way transfer the power to it.
-Taussig attempts to show how the state uses forces such as violence or media control to consolidate its power over the people.
-He argues that we live in a state of emergency, citing Walter Benjamin, that is not 'an exception but the rule.'
-To show the universality of the nervous system he takes his reader through the heights of Machu Picchu, the world of Guna shamans, and the pale world of New York's hospital system.
+Published in 1992, The Nervous System comprises nine essays, through which Taussig explores various forces that shape culture.
+This includes the commodification of the state by the people as well as how the state uses violence and media control to consolidate power.
+He argues that we live in a general state of emergency, citing Walter Benjamin, that is not.
+He also attempts to show the universality of the nervous system.